 For a full guide on creating a crop rotation plan, check out this guide by Sustainable Agriculture Research and Education.

 Biological pesticides, or biopesticides, are living organisms sourced from plants, microorganisms or nanoparticles, that control agricultural pests and weeds.
-They release metabolites which protect plants from dangerous organisms.
+They release metabolites that protect plants from dangerous organisms.

 Biopesticides are biodegradable and can reverse pest resistance problems spurred by chemical pesticides.
 That said, biopesticide adoption has been slowed since they aren’t as common or affordable as synthetic herbicides.